BigPolarBear1/factorization_v3/README.md

 Anyway, if I die, it was the americans.
 They rather threaten me with a gun in the US and then kick me out, then to acknowledge anything I do.
 My former manager was the only good american.
 All other americans are pieces of shit.
 Fuck america.
 Go to hell.

 ps: Get fucked by a polar bear.

+pps: I'll try to update a better version tomorrow.
+Some easy gains can immediatly be made by implementation the large prime variation.
+And I think sieving into the negative direction will also boost performance.
+I hope to get that d one atleast tomrrow.
+Then next I really need to run some test with lifting to see if it helps.
+Which I will try to get done before the end of the week.
+And after that I will start tackling all the other stuff and begin optimizing in cython..